Maaciej/OHM-blacklist-4-HA/README.md

         return result
 ```

-And now i change it to
+And now I change it to
 ```python
         blacklist_content = [
         ]